 Norwood Lawn Bowling Club

 Norwood LBC has a long history in Winnipeg, with its first location being on Tache close to the corner of St. Mary’s Road in Norwood.
 That property was sold and Norwood LBC was moved to its current location at 1202 Dakota.
 Norwood is a very active and successful club.
 Women have shone especially for many years.
 In 2012, Manitoba women won GOLD medals in three levels of competition.
 Of the seven women playing in the Montreal Nationals, five were from Norwood.
+In 2018, Norwood men won 5 Bronze medals in National Pairs and Fours plus a Silver in Junior Singles.
 Located a stones-throw from the Bowls Manitoba building and their artificial green, Norwood is in Dakota Park.
 Elsewhere in this website, you’ll find a Map and our Hours of operation.
-During June of 2019, we’ll host the Provincial Women’s and Men’s Singles competitions, and the Men’s Fours and Women’s Pairs, followed by the Senior Men’s & Women’s Triples event.
 Spectators more than welcome!

 Gimli Lawn Bowling Club

 Gimli LBC is a rural club, located in Manitoba’s interlake, on the edge of Lake Winnipeg.
 It’s about 50 miles north of Winnipeg.
 The club holds an association tournament each September.
 In 2019 it will be the Open Senior Mixed Fours event in September.
 All LBC members have a say in the running of the Lawn Bowls association by sending a Director to meetings held at Bowls Manitoba Inc. at 1212 Dakota Street.
 See some of our photos from last year’s events in the Club Photos.

 Tuxedo Lawn Bowling Club